 9.1.2 Dual, Triangular, Quadrangular Meets.
 Contestants shall weigh in one hour or less before the first match begins on a predetermined scale provided by the host school or organization.
 When junior varsity competition is held before varsity competition, the varsity contestants shall weigh in one hour before the scheduled start of the varsity meets.
-Teams failing to comply with the weighin rules shall forfeit.
+Teams failing to comply with the weigh-in rules shall forfeit.
 When a team is wrestling multiple dual meets at home or at different sites on the same day, weigh-ins for all teams involved shall be held one hour before the start of the first scheduled contest.
 The team(s) at subsequent site(s) shall conduct an honor weigh-in at the same time at its site(s).
 No team shall weigh in more than once a day.
-Weigh-in times for multiple team competitions not covered by rule shall be resolved by the host school's athletic administration.
+Weigh-in times for multiple team competitions not covered by rule shall be resolved by the host school's athletics administration.
 A weight allowance is not permitted for dual meets conducted on consecutive days.
 (See Rule 9.1.3.)

-At the scheduled time for weigh-ins, all student-athletes who wish to compete must present themselves properly groomed at the scale(s).
-During the weigh-in period, contestants may not leave the weigh-in area, and activities that promote dehydration are prohibited.
-The weigh-in shall proceed through the weight classes beginning at the lowest weight class.
-When all wrestlers for a weight class have had an opportunity to weigh in and the next class is called, that weight class is closed.
-Upon completion of the heavyweight class, weigh-ins are concluded.
+At the scheduled time for medical exams, all student-athletes who wish to compete must present themselves properly groomed.
+During the medical exam and weigh-in period, contestants may not leave the medical exam/weigh-in area, and activities that promote dehydration are prohibited.
+The medical exams/weigh-ins shall be conducted in either weight class order or by team in weight class order, starting at the lowest weight class.
+When all wrestlers for a weight class have had an opportunity to weigh in, that weight class is closed.
+Upon completion of the heavyweight class, weighins are concluded.
 No additional time shall be granted.